FeatureBaseDB/featurebase/docs/configuration.md

 ## Configuration

 Pilosa can be configured through command line flags, environment variables, and/or a configuration file; configured options take precedence in that order.
-So if an option is specified in a command line flag, it will take precedence over the same option specified in the environment, which would take precedence over that same option specified in the configuration file.
+So if an option is specified in a command line flag, it will take precedence over the same option specified in the environment, which will take precedence over that same option specified in the configuration file.

 All options are available in all three configuration types with the exception of the `--config` option which specifies the location of the config file, and therefore will not be used if it is present in the config file.